Hristakos/MyDNALife/README.md

 - When Detect is clicked the status of well is displayed either EMPTY or FULL when arm is moved the detect display becomes blank again.

 - When Report is clicked the position of robot arm is displayed and the status of the well is also displayed.
-In example robot arm is over 1,1 and well is full. when arm is moved the report dispay becomes blank again.
+In example robot arm is over 1,1 and well is full. when arm is moved the report display becomes blank again.

 ![Drop Disabled Detect Report](drop_diabled_detect_report.jpg)